MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ## Best practices for update deployment processes

-To maintain a stable environment, we strongly recommend that you maintain parity with the most recent version of Windows 10.
+To maintain a stable environment, we strongly recommend that you keep parity with the most recent version of Windows 10.
 For best practice recommendations, see [Build deployment rings for Windows 10 updates](/windows/deployment/update/waas-deployment-rings-windows-10-updates).

 ### Surface .msi naming convention